pycontribs/jira/docs/index.rst

 Version 0.13 -- April 10, 2013

 This is the first release driven by the community and fueled by its contributions.
-Many thanks to Markus Wilk, Sorin Sbarnea, Matt Doar, Doug Johnston, Greg Warner, Mark Egan-Fuller, Diogo Campos, and Randall Hunt for the feature work and bug-squishing that made such a terrific release possible!
+Many thanks to Markus Wiik, Sorin Sbarnea, Matt Doar, Doug Johnston, Greg Warner, Mark Egan-Fuller, Diogo Campos, and Randall Hunt for the feature work and bug-squishing that made such a terrific release possible!